A3XX/NextDNS/README.md

-# Protect your privacy on smartphones
+# Improve your privacy & security on smartphones

 ## What is DNS?
 The Domain Name System (DNS) is like the yellow pages of the Internet.
 Computers on a network need IPs addresses of the web servers.